awsdocs/amazon-dynamodb-developer-guide/doc_source/Query.Pagination.md

 The AWS SDKs handle the low\-level DynamoDB responses \(including the presence or absence of `LastEvaluatedKey`\) and provide various abstractions for paginating `Query` results\.
 For example, the SDK for Java document interface provides `java.util.Iterator` support so that you can walk through the results one at a time\.
 For code examples in various programming languages, see the [Amazon DynamoDB Getting Started Guide](https://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/) and the AWS SDK documentation for your language\.

+You can also reduce page size by limiting the number of items in the result set, with the `Limit` parameter of the `Query` operation\.

 For more information about querying with DynamoDB, see [Working with Queries in DynamoDB](Query.md)\.